vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/pca.rst

 If you only want to include contacts up to (or above a) a certain distance, you can specify that distance using the ``--max-distance`` (or ``min-distance``) option.

-Finally, ``kaic pca`` offers two filters designed to remove uninformative contacts before PCA.
+Finally, ``fanc pca`` offers two filters designed to remove uninformative contacts before PCA.
 The first, ``--expected-filter <f>``, removes all contacts in which all samples have a signal below *f* x *E(d)*, where E is the expected value function depending on the distance d.
 The second, ``--background-filter <f>`` removes contacts in which